 |Normal Mode||Hard Mode|

 |Beetle series||Mono Beetle, Spark Beetle, Spring Beetle, Gun Beetle, Gold Beetle|

 After the fifth Point Marker, amongst the colored block complex, Big is standing on the left side of the yellow block, though it's an indented part of that block, located close to the front.
 Big can be seen while attempting to get on the ring-laden rail from the yellow block to green.
 Jumping from the south corner of the yellow block as soon as Sonic first lands on it will allow a better look.
 In Hard Mode, he changes position to the underside of the blue block.

 - First Point Marker: Just before the second Point Marker.

-- Third Point Marker: T the back of the upgrade ring.
-In Hard Mode, it switches to the blue block (accessible by means of the red block, then switching gravity to the purple one) after the fifth Point Marker.
+- Third Point Marker: Behind the upgrade ring.
+In Hard Mode, it switches to the top of the green block (accessible by means of the red block, then switching gravity to the purple one) after the fifth Point Marker.

 The Gold Beetle is just before the third high-speed warp tube.
 In Hard Mode it switches locations to the square room halfway down the set of corridors leading there.